aiven/aiven-docs/docs/products/postgresql/howto/setup-logical-replication.md

 ## Requirements

-You will need:

--   PostgreSQL version 10 or newer.
+-   PostgreSQL version 10 or newer
--   Connection between the source cluster's PostgreSQL port and Aiven for PostgreSQL cluster.
+-   Connection between the source cluster's PostgreSQL port and Aiven for PostgreSQL cluster
--   Access to an superuser role on the source cluster.
+-   Access to an superuser role on the source cluster
 -   `wal_level` setting to `logical` on the source cluster.
-To verify and change the `wal_level` setting check
+To verify and change the `wal_level` setting, see
     [the instructions on setting this configuration](/docs/products/postgresql/howto/migrate-aiven-db-migrate#pg_migrate_wal).

 :::note
-If you are using an AWS RDS PostgreSQL cluster as source, the `rds.logical_replication` parameter must be set to `1` (true) in the parameter group.
+If you are using an AWS RDS PostgreSQL cluster as source, the `rds.logical_replication` parameter must be set to `1` (`true`) in the parameter group.
 :::